New Law Would Allow for the Collection of DNA From Convicted Offenders

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

 If passed, the new law could require defendants convicted of certain crimes to submit a DNA sample to law enforcement.
 This makes it even more important for those who are being investigated for or who have been charged with a criminal offense to contact an experienced attorney who can protect their interests.
-If you live in or near Philadelphia and were recently arrested, please contact The Law Offices of Michael T. Van Der Veen at your earliest convenience.
+If you live in or near Philadelphia and were recently arrested, please contact van der Veen, Hartshorn, and Levin at your earliest convenience.